 Practicum (To be allocated upon successful enrolment and completion of classroom training): 15 Mar – 9 May 2022*

 - Completion of this module does not guarantee that learners will secure a job.

 - Registration for the module does not guarantee enrolment in the module.
 Applicants who have been shortlisted for an interview will receive a notification via email.

 - Endorsement from an employer or agency does not guarantee enrolment into the module.
 Applicants that have been endorsed will still have to pass the interview.

-Download and complete this application form to apply for the ‘Preparatory Training for Potential Peer Support Specialist’ and ‘Certificate in Peer Support. .
+Submit your application here for ‘Preparatory Training for Potential Peer Support Specialist’ and ‘Certificate in Peer Support.